The highlights of Cambodia, Laos and Vietnam.

 On the north bank of the Perfume River stands the Imperial Citadel – similar in purpose to Peking’s Forbidden City – and the seven story octagonal tower of the Thien Mu Pagoda.
 Your visit is followed by a drive to Tu Duc and Khai Dinh, the most elaborate of the Nguyen dynasty tombs, and a browse around Dong Ba Market.

-Stay: Two nights at Hotel Saigon Morin, Hue City.
+Stay: Two nights at Azerai La Residence Hue (Superior Riverview Room)

 Another stunning road trip takes you through the Hai Van Pass to Hoi An.
 This was once one of Indochina’s most prosperous trading ports and its eminent position shows in its well-preserved streets, wooden-fronted merchants’ homes, old Chinese houses, the Japanese Bridge, Chinese Temple and Phung Hung Trading House.